-The Company was formed to invest to support the ongoing capital needs of banks and banking-related institutions.
+The Company was formed to support the ongoing capital needs of banks and banking-related institutions.
 We believe that the banking sector continues to offer a broad spectrum of available opportunities that are consistent with our investment objective.
 We believe that the community banking sector continues to be attractive due to the strong long-term performance of community banks and the general lack of investment competition from institutional investors.
-Specifically the Company seeks investment opportunities in preferred equity, subordinated debt, convertible securities and common equity in the U.S. community bank sector as well as alternative capital securities issued by a regulated banking institution.
-The Company also believes similar investments in securities of larger U.S. banks, global money center banks and companies that provide goods and/or services to banking companies represent attractive market opportunities.
-Alternative capital securities will likely increase as an important component of the Company's overall investment portfolio.
-As with all investments, investments in alternative capital securities are subject to several risks.
+Specifically, the Company seeks investment opportunities in preferred equity, subordinated debt, structured notes, convertible securities and common equity in the U.S. community bank sector as well as regulatory capital securities issued by regulated banking institutions.
+The Company also believes similar investments in securities of larger U.S. banks, and global money center banks represent attractive market opportunities.
+Regulatory capital securities will likely increase as an important component of the Company's overall investment portfolio.
+As of December 31, 2020, regulatory capital securities comprised approximately 49% of the Company's investment portfolio.
+As with all investments, investments in regulatory capital securities are subject to several risks.
 See, "Risks".